StanfordBioinformatics/trellis-docs/v1-3-update.md

 ![Trellis node label taxonomy](images/trellis-v1-3/trellis-v1-3-node-label-taxonomy.png)

+In this **[arrows](arrows.app)** diagram, purple represents the domain of data objects, teal the domain of tasks, and pink the domain of biomedical studies.

-Another potential benefit of using a taxonomy is that Neo4j has a [neosemantics](https://neo4j.com/labs/neosemantics/) for performing semantic inference on hierarchically structured categories.
+Another potential benefit of using a taxonomy is that Neo4j has a **[neosemantics](https://neo4j.com/labs/neosemantics/)** for performing semantic inference on hierarchically structured categories.
 So in the future, if I want to apply an operation to all sequencing reads data, I could create a :SequencingReads label and then make :Fastq, :Bam, and :Cram all children of that label.
 That way, even if none of the nodes are labelled :SequencingReads, the database can infer that relationship and get all the children.
 I think.
 I still haven't tried it but I'm look forward to finding a use case for it.

 ## Using standard message classes
 The application logic of Trellis is distributed among multiple serverless functions that operate independently.
-These functions coordinate operations by sending messages to each other via the [Pub/Sub](https://cloud.google.com/pubsub) message broker availabe on Google Cloud Platform.
+These functions coordinate operations by sending messages to each other via the **[Cloud Pub/Sub](https://cloud.google.com/pubsub)** message broker availabe on Google Cloud Platform.

 A potential point-of-failure in the current Trellis release is that each function formats messages according to its own logic.
 I essentially copy-pasted the same "format_pubsub_message()" method across all of the functions, but there is the potential for differences in formatting/structure to arise because every function has a separate instance of the method code.
-To address this, I created a [trellisdata](https://pypi.org/project/trellisdata/) Python package that implements standard classes for reading and writing different kinds of Trellis messages.
+To address this, I created a **[trellisdata](https://pypi.org/project/trellisdata/)** Python package that implements standard classes for reading and writing different kinds of Trellis messages.

 ![Trellis message classes UML diagram](images/trellisdata/trellisdata-message-classes-uml.png)